jrckln/Bendyourspline/www/explanatory_comments.md

 **For modelling purposes, it is advisable that the analyst takes full control over the complexity of the model.** In this way, the analyst can find the right balance between *flexibility* and *stability* of a model.

 * Flexibility of a model makes sure that important features of the data are not overlooked.
 However, if a model is too flexible, it may follow each little 'hub' or 'bump' and lead to increased variance.
-See the mean-by-age plot above.
+See the plot above.

 * Stability of a model guarantees that the main conclusions from the analysis do not change if the data are slightly changed (e.g., some observations are removed or added).
 Simpler models, i.e., models with fewer parameters, are usually more stable than more complex models.
 However, simpler models bear the risk of *misspecification*, meaning that there are systematic trends in the residuals which, if not corrected, lead to misconclusions.

 With very large data sets, one can usually reach stability also with a highly flexible modelling approach.
-In small-to-moderately sized data sets, a data analyst must find the right balance between a flexible and a stable model.
+In small-to-moderately sized data sets, a data analyst must find the right balance between flexible and stable models.
 Instability can also pose a problem with big data sets, as with the number of observations usually also the number of variables and the number of research questions increases.

 In the example above, we see a lot of sudden differences in expected BMI with age changing by one year.
 Many of these changes are not plausibly explained by underlying population trends.
 Therefore, the task of the analyst is to separate *systematic* from *random* variation in BMI according to age.